roberto-mardeni/vsonline/README.md

 ## Getting started

-If your looking to try Visual Studio Online, check out [this quickstart](https://aka.ms/vso-docs/quickstart/browser).
+You can try Visual Studio Online by [reading the quickstart](https://aka.ms/vso-docs/quickstart/browser).

 ## Microsoft Open Source Code of Conduct